jrheard/blog/_drafts/boolean-short-circuiting.md

 	print('must be nice')
 </code></pre>

-Python doesn't just limit us to using `True` and `False` in `if` statements—you can put _anything_ in there, and that's where the concept of "truthiness" comes in.
+Python doesn't just limit us to using `True` and `False` in `if` statements—you can put _anything_ in there.
+If you put something in an `if` statement's condition and it's not `True` or `False`, Python will look at it and decide whether or not it's "truthy".

-According to the [official documentation](https://docs.python.org/3/library/stdtypes.html#truth-value-testing), these things are "considered false":
+According to the [official documentation](https://docs.python.org/3/library/stdtypes.html#truth-value-testing), these things are "considered false", a.k.a. "falsey":

 * `False`
 * `None`